chamilo/chash/README.md

     phar.readonly = Off

+You need to download the third parties libraries via composer:

+    composer update --no-dev --prefer-dist

 Then you can call the php createPhar.php file.
 A new chash.phar file will be created.

 Remember to add execution permissions to the phar file.